 4) Providing assistance to external organizations

-As part of its analysis the Committee is asking for responses to the questions set out below by Friday, May 31, 2019.
+As part of its analysis the Committee sought responses to the following questions:

 1. What do you think of the Law Society’s current access to justice initiatives?